plhbt2/RealEstateFinance/README.md

    - Client gives input on how much equity/debt he intends to put, and it which interest rate
    - Client gives future financial objectives to see determine the optimal debt/equity to allocate
 2. Look at competitors (e.g. cash flow frog)
-3. Create sensitivity analysis to see the range how outputs that can happen (and stress testing)
+3. Create sensitivity analysis to see the range how outputs that can happen (and stress testing, cf. CRE ST)
 4. Create automated Excel and PPT